 Who will accept my CLB levels?

-- Language Instruction for Newcomers to Canada (LINC / CLIC) programs - English as a Second Language (ESL) programs - Skills training and employment readiness programs - Academic upgrading and post-secondary schools - Some employers
+- Language Instruction for Newcomers to Canada (LINC / CLIC) programs - English as a Second Language (ESL) programs - Skills training and employment readiness programs - Academic upgrading and post-secondary schools

-CLBPT measures 12 levels.
-There are three stages:
+Our CLB tests measure 8 levels.
+There are two stages: